StruckCroissant/Game-DB/README.md

 ### Stack
 As of right now the project has a Spring-boot & MariaDB based backend and a AngularJS based frontend.
-There are some additional plugins on the backend such as Thymeleaf and Flyway.
+There are some additional plugins on the backend such as Flyway.
 At present the MariaDB database is deployed in a docker container.